-Practicum and Capstone in Operations Management
+Practicum and Capstone in Operations Management A grade of B or above is required in this course.

 Prerequisite: OPM 520, OPM 540, OPM 560

 Recommended: This course should be taken in the final term of enrollment.

 This graduate-level practicum and capstone course provides students the opportunity to further utilize and apply operations management leadership skills in an organizational setting of their choice.
 Students will identify an organizational setting and propose operations management strategies to build upon organizational effectiveness.
 Students will also demonstrate the ability to conduct graduate-level research, writing, and presentation as applicable to major concepts in the field of Operations Management, including but not limited to Supply Chain Management, Logistics, Data Analytics, and/or Information Technology Management.
 Students will develop and present the results of their research, and will also complete and present an electronic portfolio demonstrating competence in the learning outcomes of the MSOLM - Operations Management program